Tennessee beats No. 24 Nebraska 38-24 in Music City Bowl

 Ryker Fyfe, the fifth-year former walk-on started for injured quarterback Tommy Armstrong Jr. He pulled Nebraska within a touchdown in the fourth quarter.
 Fyfe threw two TD passes to Brandon Reilly and ran for a 9-yard TD with 10:02 left in the fourth to pull the Cornhuskers within 31-24.

-Dobbs answered with a 59-yard TD pass to Josh Malone for the final margin.
+Dobbs answered with a 59-yard TD pass to Josh Malone for the final margin, and Nebraska coach Mike Riley said Dobbs' athleticism was a factor.

+''He did a nice job of throwing a lot of balls right on time, but it looked like to me, too, that when it wasn't there, when it wasn't right on time, he moved around, bought time where he moved around and ran,'' Riley said. ''Those plays were hard on us.
+You know, they had a big impact on that.
+I think he went for two touchdowns off of scramble plays.''

 THE TAKEAWAY

 Nebraska: Armstrong was just one of the Cornhuskers watching from the sideline with his injured hamstring.
-Terrell Newby, their leading rusher with 864 yards this season, ran only nine times for 15 yards in the first half and didn't return.
+Terrell Newby, their leading rusher with 864 yards, ran only nine times for 15 yards in the first half and didn't return.
 Reilly had his first TDs this season, trying to help with wide receiver Jordan Westercamp recovering from knee surgery.

+Fyfe credited Barnett with being in the backfield a lot. ''My head, I was seeing stars and I thought I was concussed,'' Fyfe said of being sacked by Barnett.

 Tennessee: The Vols gave up 608 yards offense in their last visit to Nashville, a 45-34 loss to Vanderbilt that ended their hopes of a Sugar Bowl berth.
 With linebacker Darrin Kirkland Jr. and cornerback Cam Sutton among those defenders healthier after a month off, the Vols came up with four sacks and a turnover.